 Settings, Safety & Security

 Staying safe online is a constant concern for anyone using digital devices.
-Once someone knows the language of technology and how to navigate digital devices, they are then able to look at their device settings and choose preferences for different Apps and Software, along with decisions to stay safe and secure.
-Being confident to look at and adjust settings is important when making decisions about your own privacy.
+Once someone knows the language of technology and how to navigate digital devices, they can look at their device settings and choose preferences for different Apps and Software.
+This helps them make decisions to stay safe and secure.
+It's important to explore and adjust settings when making decisions about your own privacy.

 What are Settings?

-Settings refers to the place on any digital device where you go to in order to set various functions.
+Settings refer to the place on any digital device where you go to in order to set various functions.

 Here is an icon sometimes associated with Settings: